 Reach Lift Truck Personal Simulator

-The Reach Lift Truck (also called “Reach Truck”) is on the rise, as warehouses and distribution centres increase storage density by making racks taller, and making aisles narrow.
+The Reach Lift Truck (also called “High Reach Truck” or just “Reach Truck”) is on the rise, as warehouses and distribution centres increase storage density by making racks taller, and making aisles narrow.

-And to help train operators, Simlog’s new Reach Lift Truck Personal Simulator puts you at the controls of a typical stand-up “narrow aisle” lift truck with a scissors-like pantograph to extend and retract the forks, suitable for OSHA Class 2 operator training programs.
+Simlog’s Reach Lift Truck Personal Simulator puts you at the controls of a typical stand-up “narrow aisle” lift truck with a scissors-like pantograph to extend and retract the forks, suitable for OSHA Class 2 operator training programs.

-Set up just one display where space is limited, or three displays placed to the left, in front, and to the right, to present views that are typical of “side stance” positioning when looking backwards, in front, and forwards.
+Set up three displays placed to the left, in front, and to the right to present views that are typical of “side stance” positioning when looking backwards, to the side, and forwards (or use just one display where space is limited).

 And all you need is one off-the-shelf computer.
-Either purchase your own off-the-shelf PC or choose the convenience of our PC bundle with Simlog software already installed, licensed, and ready to go in English, French, or Spanish.
+Either purchase your own off-the-shelf PC or choose the convenience of our PC bundle with Simlog software already installed, licensed, and ready to go.

 Reach Lift Truck Personal Simulator Replica Controls